-This is the nineteenth Bulletin to present Guernsey inflation figures calculated using the updated shopping basket and weights, which resulted from the 2012-13 Household Expenditure Survey.
-The survey has been repeated this year, so the basket and weights will be updated in 2020.
+This is the twentieth Bulletin to present Guernsey inflation figures calculated using the updated shopping basket and weights, which resulted from the 2012-13 Household Expenditure Survey.
+The survey was repeated in 2018/19 and the basket and weights will be updated later in 2020.
+See www. gov.gg/hes for more information on the survey.